 Basic C Programming

 Later Google, YouTube websites became my best mentors :).
 You should also learn the basics of C programming before you start actual practicals.
-I suggest all time favorite Let Us C by Yashavant Kanetkar (Author).
+I suggest an all-time favorite Let Us C by Yashavant Kanetkar (Author).

 Pick any microcontroller development board of your choice.
 If I have to select, I will take any STMicroelectronics’s STM32 Discovery board or Microchip’s PIC16/18F Series MCU development board as they are quite affordable and gives you access to may IOs/interfaces with onboard programmer & debugger.
 You will need to buy different modules for other interfaces if they are not already available on the MCU development board.